Basics

 Oregon State University Human Dimensions Lab

-The life satisfaction indicator is based on a single question in the survey that asks respondents rate their level of overall life satisfaction on a scale of 1-5 (satisfied to dissatisfied).
+From 2018-2022, the life satisfaction indicator is based on a single question in the survey that asks respondents rate their level of overall life satisfaction on a scale of 1-5 (satisfied to dissatisfied).
+In 2024, we piloted two new questions on 7-point scales to explore potential variation.

 Critical Definitions